StackStorm-Exchange/index/readme.md

 The web front-end just consumes and renders the index; it's written in React, and there's no server side to it at all.
 And just look at that page: packs, packs everywhere!
-Maybe it's time to go create another one instead of reading this?
+Maybe it's time to go create even more?

 That's all folks!